 The customer lifecycle is a useful guide to help you gauge a lead’s readiness to purchase.
-This is important because the status of your lead should affect your lead nurturing strategy.
-So, to make a long story short, your interactions with your leads must vary depending on what lifecycle stage they are in.
+This is important because the status of your lead should affect your lead nurturing strategy, so your interactions with your leads must vary depending on what life cycle stage they are in.

 Optimizing the Qualification Process